rhamill1/rails-associations/readme.md

 ## Many-To-Many (N:N) with 'through'

 **Example:** A student `has_many` courses and a course `has_many` students.
-Thinking back to our SQL discussions, recall that we used a *join* table to create this kind of association.
+Thinking back to our SQL discussions, recall that we used a *join table* to create this kind of association.

 A *join* table has two different foreign keys, one for each model it is associating.
+(It can also have other fields.)
 In the example below, 3 students have been associated with 4 different courses:

 | student_id | course_id |
 | ---------- | --------- |